This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The museum is a nice introduction to the history of Jinju, starting with the Japanese invasion of 1592 and the ensuing Imjin War.
 Exhibits are in Korean & English, and the museum is free since it’s on the castle grounds.

 In addition to historical military artifacts, the museum also showcases the art of the region.
 The rubbing of Buddha images that had been carved into a cliff was particularly interesting.
-There was also special exhibition about Jinju merchants.
+There was also a special exhibition about Jinju merchants.

 Jinjuseong Fortress & Castle is an important piece of South Korea’s rich history.
 If you find yourself in Jinju, it’s a must-visit.